bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/testing-classes-w-chai.md

     // our outer describe for the whole Dog class describe("Dog", function() {});

-So the first thing we'll generally want to test on classes is their `constructor` functions - we need to make sure new instances have the correct properties and that those properties are being set properly before we can test anything else.
-For the `Dog` class it looks like a name is accepted on instantiation, so let's test that!
+So the first thing we’ll generally want to test on classes is their `constructor` functions - we need to make sure new instances have the correct properties and that those properties are being set properly before we can test anything else.
+For the `Dog` class it looks like a name is accepted on instantiation, so let’s test that!

-We'll start with a nested describe function within our outer `Dog` describe function:
+We’ll start with a nested describe function within our outer `Dog` describe function:

     describe("Dog", function() {
       describe("Dog Constructor Function", function() {